Early Childhood Philosophy and Pedagogy

-- an awareness of current approaches to, and debates about early childhood curriculum and pedagogy
+- demonstrate an awareness of current approaches to, and debates about early childhood curriculum and pedagogy.

-- the ability to observe, document and interpret children’s play/inquiry experiences in terms of what they reveal about, and their potential for facilitating children’s learning and development
+- observe and interpret children's play/inquiry experiences in terms of what they reveal about, and their potential for facilitating children's learning and development.

-- an active contribution towards their own and others’ development and learning.
+- actively and theoretically contribute towards your own and others’ development and learning.

 - Welcome and Introduction

 - Online Quizzes/Tests

 - Online assignment submission